mhigbee21/PHP-Perl/README.md

 # PHP-Perl

-PHP::Perl is very small mod_perl module that gives you the ablility to embed perl into html like PHP...
+PHP::Perl is very small mod_perl module that gives you the ability to embed perl into html like PHP.

 ```
 ## Installation
-The directions assume that you already have mod_perl 2 installed on your linux machine or container...
+The directions assume that you already have mod_perl 2 installed on your linux machine or container.

 ```
 ## Files